Staying Optimistic During Your Job Search

 - Exercises optimism

-- Tends to have faith - having the belief and firm conviction that things will work out despite the realities perhaps appearing opposite
+- Tends to have faith - it could be religious, but it could also simply mean having the belief and firm conviction that things will work out despite the realities perhaps appearing opposite

 3. Join Support Groups - Job Seeker Clubs

 Support groups are a great way get together with people that have similar goals, aspirations, and challenges too.
 For job seekers, these support groups help with all aspects of the job hunt and can be a tremendous source of help to not only land a job, but to keep sane in the meantime.
-Job searching can be a grueling process and having support of others can mean the world to some of us.
+Job searching can be a grueling process and having the support of others can mean the world to some of us who have little to no support systems.
 Don't be shy and get out there.

 CareerOneStop is the US Department of Labor’s job services website, follow the link to find local job clubs on the website.
 You can also use your local chamber of commerce website for local job clubs as well.
 On the event website, Meetup, you can search for job clubs near your home.
 You can also search for Groups on Facebook or Twitter to see if there is a local job club.